Gabriel Arias Player Props: Guardians vs. White Sox

 Gabriel Arias At The Plate

-- Arias has six doubles, four home runs and 23 walks while batting .193.
+- Arias has seven doubles, four home runs and 23 walks while hitting .206.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.